jpzpj/Unity-ML-Agility-Game/README.md

 The agent moves the board, rotating it either to the left, right, forward or backward and gets a reward when a ball enters the arc.

 After several tries I finally succeeded.
 ML-Agents is able to play the game, with 1 ball, in an average time of less then 6 seconds, amazing.
+See a video of a game at https://youtu.be/gKZBCa-mwug.

 I learned to keep to rewards simpel, I started with a difficult reward schema but the Agent failed to learn.
 The key to succes was to use the 'Ray Perception Sensor 3D' component.
 That made a huge difference for the better.